This page provides information on the minimum drinking age, designations and intoxication.

 - *** A guardian is a person's guardian within the meaning of the Care of Children Act 2004.
 It isn't a family friend, other relative, school teacher or other informal relationship.

 People of any age may be in this area.
-Those under 18 accompanied by a parent or legal guardian may consume liquor although they can't buy it.
-Any liquor consumed by a minor in an undesignated area must be purchased by the parent or legal guardian.
+Those under 18 accompanied by a parent or legal guardian may consume alcohol although they can't buy it.
+Any alcohol consumed by a minor in an undesignated area must be purchased by the parent or legal guardian.

 People under 18 may be present only if accompanied by a parent or legal guardian.